SynBioDex/SBOLExplorer/README.md

 SBOLExplorer is a service that simplifies the process of analyzing and searching for parts within genetic design repositories.
 For questions, contact Michael Zhang at <michael13162@gmail.com>

+# Installation
+1. These installation steps assume you have the latest version of SynBioHub up and running on http://localhost:7777.
+For instructions, see https://github.com/SynBioHub/synbiohub.
+2. Clone this repository with `git clone https://github.com/michael13162/SBOLExplorer.git`.
+3. Install and run ElasticSearch 6.3 (https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).
+4. Install the latest version of Python 3 (https://www.python.org/downloads/).
+5. Go to the SBOLExplorer/flask directory and run `pip install -r requirements.txt` to install all the dependencies.
+6. Run SBOLExplorer using `./start.sh` in the SBOLExplorer/flask directory.
+7. In SynBioHub, go to the Admin->General page and specify http://localhost:13162/ as the SBOLExplorer endpoint, check the `Searching Using SBOLExplorer` checkbox, and click `Save`.
+Searches will now go through SBOLExplorer.

+# Phase 0: Visualization

 ![alt text](https://raw.githubusercontent.com/michael13162/SBOLExplorer/master/visualization/network.png)

 To run a neat visualization, go to the force_directed_graph folder and run "http-server" in the command line.
 Then, open the browser to the hosted page.
 Shown is a network visualization of part usage in SynBioHub.